ARG may refer to any of the following:

 1. Arg is an abbreviation sometimes used for argument.

-2. An ARG, or alternate reality game, is a type of game that mixes real-world elements with gameplay.
+2. An ARG, or alternate reality games, is a type of game that mixes real-world elements with gameplay.
 Most of these games are based on the idea that there's something bigger happening in the world that nobody but the players realize.
 To play an ARG, the player must stumble upon hidden messages leading them to a website or other locations with further clues, riddles, and puzzles that help explain the story.
 In many ways, an ARG is like a complex scavenger hunt with complex puzzles.

 Examples of alternate reality games